mattlokk/PSOBB_Mag_Feeder/README.md

 **multi_mag_feeder**

 ctrl-J to start the script
-ctrl-E to start the script
+ctrl-E to end the script

  - Supports *n* number of mags.
  - Saves your progress and resumes it if you stop and start the script